 “The divorce rate is twice as high for those who have dated less than two years before getting married.
 Therefore, time is a strong predictor of a lasting marriage.
 BUT, time alone doesn’t give you an accurate enough picture.
 When your brain knows what to look for, and your heart knows how to keep the boundaries and balances in your growing attachment, then you will be in the best position to make a marital choice you will not regret.”

-The veil that had been keeping Jennie from seeing Kevin’s true nature lifted when they married.
+The veil that kept Jennie from seeing Kevin’s true nature lifted when they married.
 The respect he had shown her in the beginning went out the window as he became verbally abusive.
 He would show up at her workplace unexpectedly to check up on her and began monitoring her spending habits.
 Jennie hung in there for more than two years trying to make their marriage work.

 “I kept thinking that I could make him happy,” she says.
 “In the end I realized I could not change him.”